Travel Insurance for Canada

 Risk & Crime

 Properly identifying and avoiding high crime areas is important for any traveler.
 Although Canada is considered one of the safest countries to visit, there is no country that is entirely free of crime.
 Pickpockets are likely the biggest threat for tourists, so exercise caution in particularly crowded areas and do your best to blend in with the locals.
 You'll also want to research areas of cities that are prone to crime and navigate around them.
 Don't let the friendly nature of most Canadians make you think that there aren't some bad actors out there.
 Remember, you can be pleasant without divulging personal details, so stay vigilant and pay attention to your surroundings to avoid tricky situations.
+Before you go, be sure to check the latest travel advisories for Canada.

 Another thing to remember is that the drinking age in Canada is either 18 or 19 depending on the province.
 For this reason, you may find yourself among some rowdy high school or college age kids while you're out on the town.
 Similarly, if you are between the ages of 18-20 and plan to consume alcohol, make sure you know the law and be responsible.
 Alcohol not only poses a threat because people are more likely to let their guard down but in many cases consuming alcohol can actually invalidate your travel insurance.